bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 For a list of log types, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).

 You can see how often merchants request shipping quotes from a specific carrier.
 To do so, specify the carrier with the `module` query parameter.
-Below is an example of how to retrieve entries for quotes requests to Endicia:
+Below is an example of how to use a GET request to retrieve entries for quotes requests to Endicia:

 <!--
 type: tab